 As research has shown that phonics skills are critical to mastering reading (read more on that in our last blog), finding an effective and systematic approach to support our young readers during their learning journey has become more important than ever.
 And while learning to read may come natural to some, others might just need a little extra help in order to get them to that “aha!” moment.
-So, what is a good way to offer both kind of learners the kind of practice and support they need to become successful learners?
+So, what is a good way to offer both types of learners the kind of practice and support they need to be successful?
 This is where decodable books come into play.

 What exactly is a decodable book?